 Header and Footer tab in the Word Ribbon with Different First Page selected

-When this option is turned on it creates a section-within-a-section.
+When this option is turned on, it creates a section-within-a-section.

-What that means is within one section it's almost like you've got two sections because you can have a different first page from following pages in the one section.
+What that means is within one section, it’s almost like you’ve got two sections because you can have a different first page from the following pages in one section.
 For example, the first page in Section 1 can have different formats from all other pages in Section 1.

 Header & Footer tab with Different First Page checked and First Page Header -Section 2- shown in red boxes to point them out

-I know, very confusing right?!
+I know, very confusing, right?!

-So possibly what's happening is when you’re deleting the section break it’s sucking up the formats from the Different First Page section which most likely doesn’t have numbers.
+So possibly what’s happening is when you’re deleting the section break, it’s sucking up the formats from the Different First Page section, which most likely doesn’t have numbers.

 Click Close Header and Footer to return to your document.

-Now try deleting the section break so that you remove the extra page.
+Now, try deleting the section break so that you remove the extra page.

-Was this blog helpful?
-Let us know in the Comments below.
+Was this post helpful?
+Please let me know in the comments below.